groovybits/gaib/README.md

    - Visit [Firebase](https://firebase.google.com/) to set up a project and retrieve your API key, Auth domain, App ID, Storage bucket, Messaging sender ID, and Project ID.
 Insert these into your `.env` file as `NEXT_PUBLIC_FIREBASE_API_KEY`, `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`, `NEXT_PUBLIC_FIREBASE_APP_ID`, `NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET`, `NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID`, and `NEXT_PUBLIC_FIREBASE_PROJECT_ID`.
    - Visit [Stripe](https://stripe.com/) to retrieve your public key, secret key, and price ID.
 Insert these into your `.env` file as `NEXT_PUBLIC_STRIPE_PUBLIC_KEY`, `STRIPE_SECRET_KEY`, and `NEXT_PUBLIC_STRIPE_PRICE_ID`.

 4. **Set up the `PINECONE_NAME_SPACE` in `.env`**: This should be a default `namespace` where you'd like to store your embeddings on Pinecone.
-When you run `pnpm run ingest <namespace> <document>` you can use different namespaces.
+When you run `yarn run ingest <namespace> <document>` you can use different namespaces.
 This namespace will later be used for queries and retrieval.
 The different personalities check if the namespace exists for their names too, so they can focus on a set of data.
 5. **Configure the OpenAI SDK**: In `utils/makechain.ts`, you'll find the main OpenAI SDK code.
 Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo` if you don't have access to `gpt-4`.
 Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.
 There are personalities setup in [personalityPrompts.ts](https://github.com/groovybits/gaib/blob/main/config/personalityPrompts.ts)
 6. **Set up Google Cloud Storage**: If you plan to enable image saving, you'll need to set up a Google Cloud Storage bucket and provide its name as `GCS_BUCKET_NAME` in your `.env` file.